"This article was published in our May 2017 newsletter". Sign up here.

 Requirements for applicants include the following:

-- Applicants are expected to have completed their PhD (or equivalent academic qualification) within the past six years.
+- PhD (or equivalent academic qualification) completed within the past six years

-- Applicants must have the support of a host institution in Germany.
+- support of a host institution in Germany

 What form does funding take?

 Award-winners receive up to 1.65 million euros over a period of five years.
-This allows them to pursue a research project of their choice.
-The award-winner may use part of the funding to cover their own living costs in Germany.
+This allows them to set up their own research group at a research institution of their choice in Germany.
+The award-winner may use part of the funding to cover their own living costsin Germany.